 I had a trip planned to India for five weeks in February which I realized would need to be postponed.
 The guidelines for recovery from bypass surgery include not carrying anything heavier than 7 to 8 pounds (4 kg) for quite a few weeks.
 Luggage becomes a real problem.

 Moving boat anchor tube amplifiers also becomes a problem.
 So my thoughts turned to possibly building a reasonably powerful ( 10 watts ) amplifier that might weigh under ten pounds (5 kg) or so.
 Before all the health problems I had been thinking about building an amp based on a GM70, 813 or GK71 as the output tube.
 It looked like the GK71 was easier to drive than the others and could be operated at a lower plate voltage to achieve about 10 watts which would be adequate for my Tannoy 15" red speakers.
-Here are links to the
+Here are links to the GK71 datasheet and the GK71 triode curves.

+To make this amplifier all directly heated, I decided to use the Russian 6S17K-V planar tube that I had enjoyed in a line stage I built a few years ago.
 Here is a link to the datasheet.
 This tube is actually indirectly heated but the cathode is connected to the heater which is somewhat unusual.
 In a topology sense, you could say it is semi-directly heated.
 It self biases with 6.3 vdc.
 It does not suffer at all from micro-phonics and gives a very clear sound.

-If you decide to use this tube, read about the
+If you decide to use this tube, read about the cooling requirements of this type of tube.

-cooling requirements of this type of tube.
+If you decide to use this tube, read about the cooling requirements of this type of tube.

-6V6 amp and liked it.
+The tiny 6S17K-V tube would not have enough oomph to drive a GK71 but I reckoned that it might work if I included Tubelab's Powerdrive.
+I had tried Powerdrive in my 6V6 amp and liked it.
 Although one of the reasons for implementing Powerdrive is to provide sufficient drive for the output tube to achieve class A2 operation, the other advantages are the elimination of the cathode bias capacitor and the ability to adjust the bias with a potentiometer.

 So here is the schematic for the amplifier.
 Note that this is the original schematic and a later version is shown further down in the blog.

-GXSE10-8-8K transformers from yet another failed project and crucially, the specs say that each can handle 100 ma but I will try to run them at 90-95 ma.
+I had a couple of Edcore 8K:8 GXSE10-8-8K transformers from yet another failed project and crucially, the specs say that each can handle 100 ma but I will try to run them at 90-95 ma.
 If you are used to the concept of Powerdrive, there is nothing too unusual about this circuit other than I omitted the CCS to load the 6S17K-V because it is such a high mu tube to begin with and I wanted the filament bias to set the current, not a CCS.

 So that is the easy part.
 The hard and usually heavy part of a direct heated transmission tube type amplifier is the B+ power supply and the heaters.
 The primary object of this amplifier is not to be the best 10 watt amplifier on the planet, but to be light weight.
 Great sound is allowed to be compromised in favour of reduced weight.

-Greenvalve GM70 website where Erick Bates uses a stack of Cisco 48v SMPS to get a B+ of 816 volts and a B- of -48 volts.
+Let's look at B+.
+No doubt some of you have come across the Greenvalve GM70 website where Erick Bates uses a stack of Cisco 48v SMPS to get a B+ of 816 volts and a B- of -48 volts.
 Since my circuit called for about 500 - 600 volts and a B- of -200 volts, I figured I could use 12 @ 48 to get a B+ of 576 volts and 4 @ 48 to get a B- of -192 volts.
 Close enough.
 A vendor on Ebay was offering 16 of them for $99 including shipping so I ordered them.

-triode curves for the GK71, I am hoping for a bias point of 576 volts, 90 ma and about -80 volts bias.
+Looking at the triode curves for the GK71, I am hoping for a bias point of 576 volts, 90 ma and about -80 volts bias.
 Hopefully these settings on the bias pots will be close enough to start with.

-813 amplifier.
+Let's look at the GK71 heaters.
+20 volts at 3 amps each and directly heated.
+This time I was inspired by Alex Kitic's use of electronic transformers for halogen bulbs in his 813 amplifier.
 He gave me some advice on the versions I should use for 110 volts and so I ordered a couple for about $20.
 This high frequency AC heating solution should weigh a whole lot less than a hefty transformer and the usual methods of implementing DC heating such as CLC or even the Rod Coleman solution.

-6.3 VDC indirectly heated pcb.
+In my original 6S17K-V linestage, I used a simple LM317 to get the 6.3 VDC for the heater.
+During my hospital research, I came across a DIY group in the UK called Audio Talk that created a group buy for a 6.3 VDC indirectly heated pcb.
 They published a schematic and that is what I used.
 They also had a thread for a similar direct heated pcb, but kept the schematic secret which is quite understandable.
 I figured the indirect version would probably do fine for the 0.3 amps required for the 6S17K-V tubes.

 By the way, about ten years ago, I met Paul Barker ( he is a contributor to the group) at his house to listen to what I remember was an 833 amp.
 It was basically a bread board with clip leads everywhere along with an enormous power transformer.
 Unfortunately there was something wrong with the amp that day, but I was more than impressed by the outrageousness of it all.
 This hobby is meant to be fun and a bit over the top.

-building a GK71 amp which was a mine of information from which I decided to use 5K transformers and the operating point.
+Incidentally, the Audio Talk had a thread on building a GK71 amp which was a mine of information from which I decided to use 5K transformers and the operating point.

 Normally I would just use some strip board to do the Powerdrive and 6.3vdc circuits.
 Something changes after a triple bypass operation.
 You look at life a bit differently and I wanted to learn and experience more so I decided to lash out and create my first PCB using Express PCB.
 It seemed easy enough to do the Powerdrive circuit and I discovered I had enough room to include most of the 6.3 vdc circuit as well.